-Glion Dolly Review: Highlights
+Glion Dolly Review: Overview

 Portability is facilitated by dolly wheels (after which the scooter is named) and an airport luggage-style telescoping carrying handle.
 The whole scooter folds into a package with an ultra-small footprint, is easy to tow around, and will free stand on its own.